 - Place wrapped or unwrapped potato on the heated grill, close cover and cook over indirect heat for about 15 minutes, turning occasionally, until potato is tender.
 OR

 - Double wrap potato in heavy-duty foil and bury in hot coals for 30 to 60 minutes, or until tender.

 5. How to Bake a Potato in an Air Fryer

 Poke some holes in your scrubbed potatoes with a fork.
 Rub them with a little vegetable oil, sprinkle with salt and pepper and other seasonings if you like, and place them in the air fryer basket.
-Cook at 390 degrees.
-How long does it take to bake a potato in the air fryer?
+Don't crowd the potatoes because you want the hot air circulating around them.
+Cook at 390° F. How long does it take to bake a potato in the air fryer?
+Depends on the size, of course.
 Check after about 35 minutes.
 The air fryer will create a nice crispy skin.